es2mac/YogaPoseClassifier/work_notes.md

 - For an initial prototype, try simple hand-crafted rules, leave ML approach for later if time permits

 - Idea to start: Distance to 3 points, like k-NN with k=1.
-Could shift by one of the keypoints, and use cosine similarity to account for scaling
+Could shift by one of the keypoints, and use cosine similarity to account for scaling-invariance

-## Considerations
+## Challenges

-- The joints results are pretty noisy
+- The joints results are very noisy
-    - Apple demo's default confidence values are set on the high side
+    - Apple demo's default confidence values for PoseNet are set on the high side, can lower to count more points as recognized
+    - My hand-crafted classification rules are greatly affected by the noise, and I'd expect a proper ML model to do much better (essentially learning the quirks of the PoseNet keypoints, and learning from negative samples)
+    - Better keypoints e.g. MoveNet should help too

 - PoseNet's confidence drops significantly for the triangle pose.
     - Other than switching to another model, obvious way to improve is by using the higher accuracy version of PoseNet.
+        - 1 file & 1 line change
-        - Using 1.00 multiplier does noticeably help, did not test stride 8 vs. 16 (theoretically is 8 more accurate?)
+        - Using 1.00 multiplier does noticeably help, stride 8 vs. 16 noticeably different in running speed but not accuracy
     - MoveNet seems to do much better with this pose (testing on web demo), and more stable overall

-- Demo app
-    - Showing result in a reasonable way: throttled response?

 ## Other notes